 This course will cover origins of the earliest Americans and the subsequent development of culturally distinct areas across North America, and will identify and explore historical and cultural contributions.
 Specific contemporary problems and issues, the current status of Indians' struggle for survival, and implications for the future and ongoing contributions of the American Indians to the greater American culture will be investigated.

-INST 216 The Heritage of (Country or Region) 3 Under the rubric, The Faith and Art Series, a series of travel courses for students who seek to know the meaning and function of artistic expressions within the faith communities of the world.
+INST 216 The Heritage of (Country or Region) 3 Under the rubric The Faith and Art Series a series of

+Under the rubric, The Faith and Art Series, a series of travel courses for students who seek to know the meaning and function of artistic expressions within the faith communities of the world.
 Offered throughout the year, and in selected locations around the world, students will dialogue and participate with artists and their music, dance, poetry, and art.
 Participants will gain first-hand knowledge of a culture's worldview and the role of the arts in worship and life within urban contexts.
 Specific emphasis is placed on the arts in community transformation.